aptible/go-deploy/README.md

 This library has been experimentally used in production, primarily through the Aptible Terraform provider, without significant issues for the past few months.
-We would still suggest caution because that has only exercised a subset of the functionality and critical bugs may not have been discovered in the other portions.
+We would still suggest caution because that has only exercised a subset of the functionality and critical bugs may not have been discovered in other portions.